rcdlopez/verotel-gateway-for-woocommerce/README.md

 This plugin allows you to use Verotel Flexpay as a gateway for Woocommerce.

 ## How to install
 Upload this plugin to your Wordpress plugins directory and activate like normal.
-Set the success URL on Verotel to your "Thank You" page.
+Set the success URL on Verotel to any page on your site.